vrmshamba/codekijiji.ai/README.md

 ## Development

 This project was developed using React and Chakra UI for a responsive and accessible user interface.
 Contributions to the project are managed via GitHub and continuous integration/deployment.
+Recent updates include the integration of a Google Form for partnership inquiries and enhancements to the data analysis script for improved visualization.

 ## Running the Project Locally